 We don’t know how this new strain of canine influenza arrived in the U.S. It is suspected that a dog harboring the virus was imported, although this has yet to be confirmed.
 Because this is a relatively new infection, we don’t fully understand the transmission and pathogenicity of H3N2 canine influenza virus.

-what to do if you think your dog or cat has H3N2
+What to do if you think your dog or cat has the flu

 If your dog or cat displays any symptoms of respiratory illness, notify your veterinarian at once.
 H3N2 is highly contagious; avoid contact with other pets if your dog or cat becomes ill, especially if you live in an area with reported H3N2.
 When CIV first presented in 2004-2005, U.S. veterinarians took great efforts to quarantine any dogs with fevers, coughing and nasal discharge from other pets.
 These aggressive medical countermeasures helped prevent a widespread epidemic.